 12: The Shellacking

 Tournament games are held on League fields in open space, far from planets, politics, influence, and menacing fleets.
 No locals to intimidate spaceball players and sway the gambling too far in any one direction.
 People tend to be more liberal with their money if they think the game isn’t fixed.
 Remote locations also promote safety.
-Interstellar travel is all routed through the Gates.
-All Gate traffic is monitored and it’s easy to tell what sort of ships are in each sector and what kind of mischief one might expect on any given day.
-Granted, you have to still protect yourself from assassins, but you can rest assured that the assassins won’t be piloting capital cruisers when they run you down.
+Interstellar travel is all routed through the gates.
+All gate traffic is monitored and it’s easy to tell what sort of ships are in each sector and what kind of mischief one might expect on any given day.
+Granted, you must still protect yourself from assassins, but you can rest assured that the assassins won’t be piloting capital cruisers when they run you down.
 It gives everybody a bit of breathing room and it’s supposed to encourage calm.

 Unfortunately, my team is full of killers.
 Oh, you can argue that every spaceball player is a potential killer given the dangers of the game, but my people kill other people outside of spaceball games.
 They do it on purpose and may even do so for sport.
 It’s one thing to imagine that the team you’re facing might be deadly, but it’s quite another for it to be publicly known that they are deadly.
 And now they’re looking at you on the other side of a spaceball in the same manner that predators regard small critters – you’re too small for a satisfying meal, but they’re hungry enough to make an exception.